BuGlessRB/remixml/README.md

 - Rich powerful language with dynamic inheritance, autoescaping, functions, whitespace-collapsing, asynchronous control and more.
-- Fast &amp; lean: Small 7 KB gzipped runtime which includes the compiler with precompiled templates in the browser.
-Compiles to Javascript.
+- Fast &amp; lean: Small 7 KB gzipped runtime which includes the compiler which can precompile templates in node and in the browser.
+- Compiles to minified Javascript.
-- User defined HTML tags in Remixml support arbitrary named parameters and recursion.
+- User defined HTML tags in Remixml support named parameters and recursion.
 - Extensible with custom filters and tags programmed in Javascript.
-- Available everywhere in node and all modern web browsers (including IE11), with thorough precompilation options.
+- Available everywhere in node and all modern web browsers (including IE11).
 - It contains a fully featured fast validating XHTML parser.
 - It shields the Remixml programmer from fatal browser errors by trapping and logging all errors from within (even from direct javascript